alcover/buffet/src/README.tpl.md

 - `view(OWN) -> OWN` (as refcounted store co-owner)
 - `view(VUE) -> VUE` on *src*'s target

-If the return is *OWN*, the target store won't be released before either
+If the return is OWN, the target store won't be released before either
 - the return is discarded by *bft_free*
 - the return is detached by e.g. appending to it.